-Desktop conference speakerphones have been around for years, but they have also often required some expertise to install and use, needed a wired connection to your office or home telephone system, and/or been priced unattractively.
-If you need a higher quality speakerphone that resides on your desktop or conference table and has Bluetooth connectivity, there are now, thankfully, some really great options on the market, and installing them is just a matter of plug and go.
+Desktop conference speakerphones have been around for years.
+Still, they have also often required some expertise to install and use and needed a wired connection to your office or home telephone system, often at high prices.
+If you need a higher quality speakerphone that resides on your desktop or conference table and has Bluetooth connectivity, there are now, thankfully, some great options on the market, and installing them is just a matter of plug and go.

 The following devices are lightyears ahead of using your phone, a plain old Bluetooth speaker with a mic on it, or a webcam mic, thanks to features like echo cancellation, directional mics, and tuning for conference and video communications.
 Here are our top picks.